pypy/pypy/pypy/doc/build.rst

 Rerun the ``Makefile`` with the ``make lldebug`` or ``make lldebug0`` target, which will build in a way that running under a debugger makes sense.
-Appropriate compilation flags are added to add debug info, and for ``lldebug0`` compiler optimizations are set to ``-O0``.
+Appropriate compilation flags are added to add debug info, and for ``lldebug0`` compiler optimizations are fully disabled.
 If you stop in a debugger, you will see the very wordy machine-generated C code from the rpython translation step, which takes a little bit of reading to relate back to the rpython code.